 Fair Value Option - The fair value option permits the irrevocable fair value option election on an instrument-by-instrument basis at initial recognition of an asset or liability or upon an event that gives rise to a new basis of accounting for that instrument.
 The fair value option was elected for certain equity investments at inception to reflect economic events in earnings on a timely basis.
-Equity investments of \$0.3 million, included within investments on the statement of financial condition, are accounted for at fair value and are classified as Level III assets at December 31, 2016.
+Equity investments of \$0.3 million, included within investments on the statement of financial condition, are accounted for at fair value and are classified as Level III assets at December 31, 2017.

-The following table summarizes quantitative information about the significant unobservable inputs used in the fair value measurement of the Company's Level III financial instruments as of December 31, 2016:
+The following table summarizes quantitative information about the significant unobservable inputs used in the fair value measurement of the Company's Level III financial instruments as of December 31, 2017:

-Valuation Technique Range Weighted Average Assets: Financial instruments and other inventory positions owned: Municipal securities: Taxable securities Discounted cash flow Expected recovery rate (% of par) (1) 62.6% 62.6% Tax-exempt securities Discounted cash flow Expected recovery rate (% of par) (1) 5 - 60% 19.4% Short-term securities Discounted cash flow Expected recovery rate (% of par) (1) 66 - 94% 91.0% Mortgage-backed securities: Collateralized by residential mortgages Discounted cash flow Credit default rates (2) 0 - 4% 2.7% Prepayment rates (3) 1 - 35% 6.5% Loss severity (2) 0 - 100% 72.9% Valuation yields (2) 3 - 7% 3.8%
+Valuation Technique Unobservable Input Range Weighted Average

+Assets:

+Financial instruments and other inventory positions owned:

+Municipal securities:

+Tax-exempt securities Discounted cash flow Expected recovery rate (% of par) (1) 5 - 60% 19.4%

+Short-term securities Discounted cash flow Expected recovery rate (% of par) (1) 66 - 94% 91.0%

+Mortgage-backed securities:

+Collateralized by

+residential mortgages Discounted cash flow Credit default rates (2) 1 - 2% 1.5%

+Prepayment rates (3) 20.0% 20.0%

+Loss severity (2) 25 - 50% 26.9%

+Valuation yields (2) 5.0% 5.0%